 - High action can cause notes to bend out of tune, especially when playing near the nut

-Based on my experiences with other inexpensive ukuleles, I frankly wasn’t expecting much from the KA-15S.
-But I have to admit I was pleasantly surprise with how well the uke played right out of the box.
+Based on my experiences with other inexpensive ukuleles, I honestly wasn’t expecting much from the KA-15S–but I have to admit I was pleasantly surprised with how well the uke played right out of the box.

 The action was low and even, making it a dream to play.
 I usually find myself making some minor adjustments to many ukes when I first get them, but the KA-15S didn’t need any tweaking.

 Playability was good up and down the neck, and I didn’t experience any buzzing or high frets.